 While this won’t directly reduce the power consumption, it can reduce the number of failed prints, which in turn will reduce the amount of power used for that print.
 This is especially true if you live in an area that has a lot of power outages or you have a 3d printer that doesn’t recover from power loss.

 You would need a battery backup that is rated to handle the wattage called out on the 3d printer’s power supply.
 In this example, it’s 360 watts.
 You will also need to consider how long the power typically goes out for and how long you want the printer to continue when it’s out.

 Here is the battery backup on Amazon the I recommend.
 It provides plenty of coverage at a fair price.
 The only thing I don’t like about it is it doesn’t tell you the remaining run time.
 If you would like that feature, the price starts going up considerably.

 Even though the average power consumption of a 3d printer isn’t as much as I initially was thinking, with an average consumption of 189.52 watts, it’s still more than many common household items, including TVs and game consoles.
 That said, you could run this 3d printer nonstop for a month, and it would only cost you about $17, which isn’t bad.

 As discussed in the article, there are some actions you can take to reduce the overall power consumption, but only you can decide if they are worth doing or not.
-That said, if you live in an area that loses power a lot, I would highly recommend getting a battery backup.
+That said, if you live in an area that loses power a lot, I would highly recommend getting a battery backup from Amazon.

 *Disclaimer: These numbers are based on the power usage of my 3d printer, your results may vary.
 I ran the numbers using a larger 3d printer, PLA filament, and higher temperatures to show a more realistic high-end estimate.
 Printing with filaments that require a high temperature, such as ABS, will increase the overall power consumption.